 Our findings show that 74.4% of papers with at least one Croatian affiliation are OA, which ranks Croatia shoulder to shoulder with the leading OA nations - Brasil, Netherlands, Switzerland, and United Kingdom - with more than 65% of OA in their overall WoS indexed publication output (Science-Metrix, 2018).
-For a country on the scientific (semi)periphery with relatively scarce financial and infrastructural research resources, open access to research output is an effective tool for increasing international visibility and research collaboration on the international scientific scene dominated by more productive and influential nations.
+For a country on the scientific semi-periphery with relatively scarce financial and infrastructural research resources, open access to research output is an effective tool for increasing international visibility and research collaboration on the international scientific scene dominated by more productive and influential nations.

 In his survey comparing OA publishing by authors from core and periphery countries Kieńć (2017) argues that most journals in periphery countries are owned by academic societies and universities and are run as non-profit initiatives, often on public money.
+For most of them, journal publishing is a part of their public mission.
+Publishing in OA is the best way to accomplish that mission.
 This is also the case with the majority of Croatian journals which publish in OA.
 They operate on public money and can pursue OA policy without article processing charges.
 Namely, OA is mandated if the journal is to receive government support/subsidy.
 However, the government has not issued an OA policy mandating publishing publicly funded research in OA outlets.
 This has been left to individual research institutions to decide, and only a few have imposed an OA mandate so far (Macan, 2018).
 Many Croatian researchers signed the Croatian Open Access Declaration in 2012 "inviting the state administration, headed by the ministry responsible for science, as well as scientific and educational institutions, organisations, professional associations, and all the others involved in gathering and publishing scientific information to act decisively and in coordination in order to store all the Croatian scientific information in open access form" (Budin et al., 2012).
 Until now, Croatia has not produced a universal strategy that would encourage its researchers to publish all their research OA.

 As Kieńc explains it, "...for authors from the global periphery OA is the least important factor in choosing a journal to publish work in, while journal impact factor and abstracting services are the most important and that these two factors favour 'mainstream' journals that are usually published in the core countries" (Kieńć, 2017).
 Similar was reported by a Taylor & Francis 2019 researcher survey (Taylor & Francis researcher survey 2019: Researchers' views on the present and future of scholarly communication, 2019) - the availability of open options was less important to authors than the reputation or impact factor of the journal.
 This culture of "publish in high-profile journals or perish" (Wang et al., 2004) is prevalent in Croatia too.
+This is especially true for the authors in the fields of science, engineering and biomedicine who are more focussed on the international scientific community and are more inclined to publish in international journals (Table 1).
+Publishing in prestigious international journals enhances the recognisability of the author, or the institution (Jokić and Šuljok, 2009).
+Besides, publishing in the ranked international journals, whether they are OA or not, has become the most important instrument of the academic promotion in Croatia.
 Our results show that 23.1% and 18.8% of all papers were published in Q1 and Q2 journals, respectively.
 However, the share of papers indexed by ESCI is the largest (23.7%), and this is where the prevalence of OA papers is the highest.
-The same goes for the Q4 journals.
-These results also correspond to the number of papers published in Croatian journals, which are mostly indexed by ESCI or belong to Q4.
+OA also prevailed in papers from Q4 journals, and in both categories the share of papers from Croatian journals was high (Table 1).